 - Remove excess squeeze out – Less material to heat up and shrink

-- Thermoplastics – A simple dry rag wipe or air (to remove any dust) is sufficient in most cases
+- Thermoplastics – A simple dry rag wipe (to remove any dust) is sufficient in most cases

 - Composites – Depends on the chemistry, most RTM composites can be bonded after a dry rag wipe or solvent wipe.
 Other composites might need light abrading

 - Raw Metal – Plexus has a line of primer free metal adhesives, which can often bond after a solvent wipe.
 For heavily oxidized metal, abrasion and solvent wipe is recommended

 - Coated Metals – Can often be bonded as is after a wipe to remove any dust

 Have a question about your material, please contact our Technical Service Department.